marsel-khusnutdin/M-Ligue/README.md

-# M-Ligue Results Tournament
+# M-Ligue Results Analysis

 ## Introduction

 I am an active player of a sports version of the popular intellectual game What?Where?When?
 (WWW, Что?Где?Когда?, ЧГК).

 During the pandemic, the online format of the game became more popular.
 One of the most attended tournaments is [M-ligue](https://chgk-world.ru/), where any team can register and participate in any game.
+I decided to make an analysis for our team.

 ## Problem statement